• Messages

 Connect Claude to a private MCP server using a local Docker Compose deployment.

 This quickstart takes you from zero to Claude calling a private MCP server through a tunnel.
-It uses Docker Compose with manually supplied credentials, which is the shortest path for local testing.
+It uses Docker Compose with manual credential provisioning, which is the shortest path for local testing.
 For production deployments, see Deploy with Helm or Deploy with Docker Compose.

 What you'll build

-A three-container stack on your machine: a sample MCP server, the tunnel proxy, and the outbound connector.
-When it's running, the sample server is reachable from Claude at https://echo.<your-tunnel-domain>/mcp even though nothing is listening on a public port.
+A two-container tunnel stack (the proxy and cloudflared) plus a sample MCP server running alongside it.
+When everything is running, the sample server is reachable from Claude at https://echo.<your-tunnel-domain>/mcp even though nothing is listening on a public port.

 What you need